Checkout Standard

 Integrating the Checkout Standard

-We'll use examples to show you how to integrate Korapay's payment gateway using the Checkout Standard into your product.
+We'll use examples to show you how to integrate Kora's payment gateway using the Checkout Standard into your product.
 Feel free to make the necessary adjustments you need to provide a customized experience on your product.
 In our first example, we'll be using a simple "Pay" button that should load Checkout Standard on a webpage.

 Let's get started: